A Deep Dive Into Exfoliating Acids for Fresher and Smoother Skin

 Always exfoliate at night, right after cleansing, and always follow this up with sunscreen in the morning.
 This is a non-negotiable step as exfoliating acids increase the skin’s sun sensitivity.
 So when you're ready to make your first exfoliating acid product purchase, always remember that chemical exfoliants and sun protection go hand in hand.

 1. Alpha Hydroxy Acids (AHAs)

-In this group are three kinds of acids that differ according to size.
-The smallest, glycolic, can penetrate the deepest and helps boost collagen production in the process.
+In this group are three kinds of acids that differ according to molecule size.
+The smallest is glycolic acid.
+What does glycolic acid do, do you ask?
+It can penetrate the deepest and helps boost collagen production in the process.
 But approach with caution if you’re on the more sensitive side, as it can cause irritation due to its level of skin penetration.
 But overall, this form of acid offers amazing anti-aging properties to smoothen and retexturize skin.

 For pigmentation troubles, lactic acid is a worthy choice.
 On the size scale, it comes second place as it penetrates more superficially (i.e. on the top layer of the skin) and is typically used to brighten skin and diminish dark spots, age spots, and dullness.

 Last but not least is mandelic acid — this is the largest of the three and a good starting point for the most sensitive of sensitive skin as it doesn’t penetrate that deeply.
 Mandelic acid is also oil-soluble (compared to the former two, which are water-soluble), so if you’re both oily and sensitive, this gem is for you.

 These are oil-soluble acids, so if you have oily and acne-prone skin, BHAs are your next fave besties.
 The most popular, salicylic acid is derived from willow bark and offers anti-inflammatory effects in addition to its ability to treat acne and decelerate oil production.